MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-managing-certificates2.md

 ---
-description: "Learn more about: Best Practices for Managing Certificates"
+description: "Learn about best practices for managing certificates in the Microsoft BizTalk Server environment, including how to configure a BizTalk Adapter to use certificates."
 title: "Best Practices for Managing Certificates2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"